-On behalf of the Board of Directors (the "Board"), it is my pleasure to invite you to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company") to be held on Friday, June 23, 2023, beginning at 10:00 a.m., Mountain Daylight Time, at 433 Ascension Way, 1st Floor, Salt Lake City, Utah 84123.
+On behalf of the Board of Directors (the "Board"), it is my pleasure to invite you to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company") to be held on Friday, June 21, 2024, beginning at 10:00 a.m., Mountain Daylight Time, at 433 Ascension Way, 1st Floor, Salt Lake City, Utah 84123.
 The formal notice of the Annual Meeting and the Proxy Statement have been made a part of this invitation.

-The matters to be addressed at the meeting will include (1) the election of ten directors; (2) the approval, on an advisory basis, of the compensation of the Company's named executive officers; (3) an advisory vote on the frequency of votes on executive compensation; (4) the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2023; and (5) the transaction of such other business as may properly come before the Annual Meeting, or any adjournments or postponements thereof.
+The matters to be addressed at the meeting will include (1) the election of ten directors; (2) the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2024; and (3) the transaction of such other business as may properly come before the Annual Meeting, or any adjournments or postponements thereof.
 Please refer to the Proxy Statement for detailed information on each of the proposals and the Annual Meeting.
 I will also report on the Company's business activities and answer any stockholder questions.

 The Company will be providing access to its proxy materials over the Internet under the United States Securities and Exchange Commission's "notice and access" rules.
-Accordingly, on or about May 2, 2023, you will receive a Notice of Internet Availability of Proxy Materials, which will provide instructions on how to access the Company's Proxy Statement and 2022 Annual Report online.
+Accordingly, on or about April 25, 2024, you will receive a Notice of Internet Availability of Proxy Materials, which will provide instructions on how to access the Company's Proxy Statement and 2023 Annual Report online.
 This approach conserves natural resources and reduces the Company's printing and distribution costs, while providing a timely and convenient method of accessing the materials and voting.
-The notice also contains instructions on how to receive a paper copy of the Company's proxy materials, including the Proxy Statement, the 2022 Annual Report, and a proxy card.
+The notice also contains instructions on how to receive a paper copy of the Company's proxy materials, including the Proxy Statement, the 2023 Annual Report, and a proxy card.

 The Company intends to hold its Annual Stockholders Meeting in person.
-The Company will also provide a noninteractive broadcast of the meeting via the Internet.
+The Company will also provide a non-interactive broadcast of the meeting via the Internet.
 Please monitor the Company's Annual Meeting website at www.securitynational.com/annualmeeting for updated information.
 As always, the Company encourages you to vote your shares prior to the Annual Meeting.